AlanWendorff/membrane-frontend-cc/README.md

 ### Main menu

 Once the previous steps were completed, the user account balance and his wallet address appear the on the top of the website.
-In the main frame the title of the daily trivia is displayed with its picture and a button that allows you to begin answering.
+In the main frame, the title of the daily trivia is displayed with its picture and a button that allows you to begin answering.

 ![main](https://github.com/AlanWendorff/membrane-frontend-cc/assets/62715512/abb20023-44ac-447f-bb1f-0041e1c8ea3c)